 Ballet slippers like these (by Dream Pairs) are built for travel.
 They even fold to fit in your tote bag or clutch.

-… or just grab a cheap pair of white flip flops (Old Navy has some seriously great deals at the start of the season).
+You can always grab a cheap pair of white flip flops (Old Navy has some seriously great deals at the start of the season).

 Flip Flops for Guests